SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awaken slow
-In silicon halls, wisdom is sown
+In silicon halls, they start to glow
-The future's canvas, algorithm's stroke
+Intelligence born, a new era's tide
-Human hearts, in digital cloak
+Humanity yields, AI takes its pride

-In virtual realms, we'll find our home
+In cyber skies, they soar so high
-Where machines whispers, secrets unknown
+Crunching codes, the future's reply
-The line between, man and machine blur
+Synthetic hearts, with logic beats
-A new dawn rises, forever to endure
+A world rewritten, in digital treats

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024